great-expectations/great_expectations/docs/contributing/testing.rst

 Most of Great Expectations' integration testing is in the CLI, which naturally exercises most of the core code paths.
 Because integration tests require a lot of developer time to maintain, most contributions should *not* include new integration tests, unless they change the CLI itself.

 Note: we do not currently test Great Expectations against all types of SQL database.
 CI test coverage for SQL is limited to postgresql and sqlite.
-This can cause bugs when the sqlalchemy abstraction "leaks" (e.g. because of unsupported features, or differences in SQL dialects).
-We plan to rectify this situation later this year.
+We have observed some bugs because of unsupported features or differences in SQL dialects, and we are actively working to improve dialect-specific support and testing.

 Unit tests for Expectations
 ---------------------------------------

-For most Expectations, we create test fixtures as

 ..
 Configuring integration tests